 To determine if your child is eligible or receive a referral, reach out to your child’s school social worker or counselor.
 Every district has a McKinney Vento liaison, that person could also be helpful in this process.

-In Phase 1 of this pilot, sessions will be offered via telehealth during the school day.
-If the student is unable to schedule a daytime treatment session, a device can be provided for after school sessions to take place.
+In Phase 1 of this pilot, sessions will be offered in person and telehealth.
+If the student is unable to attend a telehealth/virtual treatment session due to device access, a device can be provided for sessions to take place.

 ReferralGPS is working with the Regional Office of Education to create access to mental health treatment for McKinney Vento students.
 This is a pilot program, the intent is to help as many students as possible, funded by a grant.

 All area schools located in Area 1 are eligible to participate in this pilot, which include the following counties (McHenry, Lake, Kane, DuPage, Suburban Cook, Kendall, Grundy, and Will).